Holomorphic Path Integrals in Tangent Space for Flat Manifolds: Introduction

 The quantization of Riemannian manifolds is a very important topic in quantum mechanics in non-trivial spaces \cite{kleinert04,kobayashi69-2,kowalski-rembielinski00,kowalski-et-al98,mostafazadeh96}.
 From a geometrical point of view, the quantization in the phase space is natural, mainly because of its relation to the geometric quantization.
 The geometric quantization is strongly linked to the symplectic structure of the phase space \cite{woodhouse}.

 Of particular interest is the case of cotangent bundles of Riemannian manifolds.
 The cotangent bundle carries a natural Riemannian structure which is the lifting of the structure at the base.
 It also has a compatible almost-complex structure $J$.
-This almost-complex structure gives rise to a complex structure if and only if the manifold is flat \cite{gorbunov-et-al05}.
+This almost-complex structure gives rise to a complex structure if and only if the manifold is f\/lat \cite{gorbunov-et-al05}.
 This is the case we deal with in this paper.

-We propose a quantization method for a flat Riemannian manifold using the complex structure of the cotangent bundle to define Hilbert spaces of holomorphic functions defined in the cotangent.
-To define the scalar product in this Hilbert space we make use of the exponential map, which allows us to peform an integration in the tangent space of the cotangent.
+We propose a quantization method for a f\/lat Riemannian manifold using the complex structure of the cotangent bundle to def\/ine Hilbert spaces of holomorphic functions def\/ined in the cotangent.
+To def\/ine the scalar product in this Hilbert space we make use of the exponential map, which allows us to perform an integration in the tangent space of the cotangent.
 The procedure is as follows.
-We assign to each point of the cotangent a Hilbert space by defining a scalar product by integration in the tangent space using a Gaussian measure.
+We assign to each point of the cotangent a Hilbert space by def\/ining a scalar product by integration in the tangent space using a Gaussian measure.
 These spaces are naturally isomorphic.
-With this product, each fiber is a Segal-Bargmann space for locally defined holomorphic functions.
-The space of globally defined holomorphic functions is a subspace of the former one.
+With this product, each f\/iber is a Segal-Bargmann space for locally def\/ined holomorphic functions.
+The space of globally def\/ined holomorphic functions is a subspace of the former one.
 The space we get is a reproducing kernel Hilbert space (RKHS), like that of Segal-Bargmann.
 The existence of a reproducing kernel allows us to study the temporal evolution of the quantum wave function by means of Feynman integrals.
+Moreover, we develop a method that takes into account all the paths that appear in the Feynman integral.

-Moreover, we develope a method that takes into account all the paths that appear in the Feynman integral (at least when the base manifold is a torus).
-In \cite{schulman}, the author studies how to propose a Feynman integral in non-simply connected configuration spaces that consider all the paths.
+In \cite{schulman}, the author studies how to propose a Feynman integral in non-simply connected conf\/iguration spaces that consider all the paths.
 For example, in the case of $S^1$ \cite{schulman}, the Green function obtained by studying a free particle, whose Lagrangian is $L=\frac{1}{2}\dot{\theta}^2$, is given by the following expression